-Once you’ve completed your ship you can always decorate it and give it colour to help define a ship’s purpose.
-To change a ship’s colour simply select the paint option with the “P Key.”
+Once you’ve completed your ship you can always decorate it and give it color to help define a ship’s purpose.
+To change a ship’s color simply select the paint option with the “P Key.”

 Space Engineers is a game that will take you a lot of time to master.